jessicasetyani/cariaku-mobile/tech_doc.md

 A composable function that displays a welcome header with a greeting message.

+### ChatScreen

+The main Composable function that sets up the chat interface.
+This function initializes the state for the user's message and the list of chat messages.
+It arranges the chat interface with a header, content screen, and footer screen.
+It handles the sending of new messages and updates the message list accordingly.

 ## Preview

 A preview composable function that displays a preview of the WelcomePage.